0x444454/Commodore-6309/README.md

 # RESULT

-At the moment, the 6309 Kernal ROM only sets up the VIC-II and runs a test program, like printing text, running diagnostics or a Mandelbrot generator.
+At the moment, the 6309 Kernal ROM only sets up the VIC-II, CIA1, and runs a test program, like printing text, running diagnostics and a Mandelbrot generator.
 IRQ is supported (e.g. VIC-II raster interrupts).
 Better demos will come in the future.